i-love-winter/toogle/README.md

 ## A custom search engine I'm making

 Simple search engine complete with a web crawler and an indexer written in Go and Python, respectively.
 The crawler scans the web for various web pages and their data, and the indexer removes stopwords, lemmetizes, and formats all of the data.
-It also has a search function built into the indexer at current.
+There is also a query processor with a search function with synonym expansion and lemmetization.
 See [psuedocode](/pseudo.code) for more information on my plans for how the project works (and how it will work).

 Do note that it only runs on python 3.7 to 3.12